oorestisime/elliptic_curves/README.md

 This project is part of my research project for my Master's degree.
-For the moment more info on the website: http://oioannou.com/2015/research/
+For the moment more info on the website: http://oioannou.com/2015/research/ You can check (in french) the presentation and my report on this subject http://oioannou.com/2015/blog/research/

 #Elliptic Curves